cloux/cloux.github.io/index.md

 ---

-Outline the basic server architecture decisions: how to select optimal components, build a stable server, run and maintain services, analyze and fix problems.
+Outline basic server architecture decisions: how to select optimal components, build a stable server, run and maintain services, analyze and fix problems.
 View from a standpoint of a software engineer and Linux administrator.
-Application and examples from Amazon cloud environment, mainly: How-to deploy, operate and manage the systemd-free **Amazon AWS EC2 Devuan + Runit GNU/Linux** cluster
+Applications and examples from Amazon cloud environment, mainly: How-to deploy, operate and manage systemd-free **Amazon AWS EC2 Devuan + Runit GNU/Linux** cluster
 **[https://github.com/cloux/aws-devuan](http://github.com/cloux/aws-devuan)**

 ---